-Position Title Employee Name Annual Salary % of Time Allocated to the Grant Total Cost Case Worker Laeticia Peña \$44,892.00 100% \$44,892.00 Total Table A \$44,892.00
+Position Title Employee Name Annual Salary % of Time Allocated to the Grant Total Cost Caseworker Debra Zagala \$46,751.00 100% \$46,751.00 Program Coordi- nator To Be Determined \$ 53,975.00 20% \$10,795.00 \$57,546.00

-2. Describe the roles, responsibilities, and qualifications including any required license or certification of each of the positions listed under Salaries and Wages and how each of those roles are necessary to accomplishing the Proposed Project.
+Describe the roles, responsibilities, and qualifications including any required license or certification of each of the positions listed under Salaries and Wages and how each of those roles are necessary to accomplishing the Proposed Project.
 Positions allocated 10% or less must be justified as directly working on the grant.
 Narrative must also include a calculation to demonstrate how the cost was determined.

-One case worker will be hired for this program.
-They will be responsible for assessing the beneficiary's eligibility for services and work closely with the other FBCSS staff, FBCVSO staff and other resources within and outside the county.
-He/she will complete the initial assessment, gather information and identify problems and formulate a service plan to help the client meet their needs.
-The caseworker will also coordinate care services and assist the beneficiary to identify and obtain resources.
-The caseworker will also be responsible for advocating on the beneficiary's behalf with external parties, such as legal services, health insurance organizations or other social service organizations.
-He/She will also be responsible for ensuring the client satisfaction and follow-up questionnaire are complete.
-The case worker position is a grade 8 position with a salary range of \$15.18-\$21.50 an hour.
-The salary provided above was determined at the highest end of pay grade (\$21.50) at 2088 hours. (\$21.50 X 2088 full time employment = \$44,892.00)
+One case worker has been hired for this program.
+She is responsible for assessing the beneficiary's eligibility for services and work closely with the other FBCSS staff, FBCVSO staff and other resources within and outside the county.
+She completes the initial assessment, gather information and identify problems and formulate a service plan to help the client meet their needs.
+The caseworker also coordinates care services and assist the beneficiary's behalf with external parties, such as legal services, health insurance organizations or other social service organizations.
+She will also be responsible for ensuring the client satisfaction and follow-up questionnaire are complete.
+The case worker position is a grade 8 position with a salary range of \$15.79-\$21.50 an hour.
+The salary provided above was determined at the highest end of pay grade (\$22.39) at 2088 hours. (\$22.39 X 2088 hours full time employment = \$46,751.00).
+FBCSS is proposing to hire one program coordinator.
+Twenty percent of the coordinator's time will be utilized to directly supervise the caseworker, supervise the day to day activities of the program, attend community meetings and complete monthly and annual reports.
+The program coordinator position is a grade 10 with a midlevel rate of pay of \$25.85.
+The total full time cost of this position is \$25.85 X 2088 hours=\$53,975.00.
+In general the County calculates a full-time employee at 2088 hours, however 20% of these hours is 418 hours.
+The salary for the program coordinator was calculated as follows: \$25.85 X 418=\$10,795.00